 As a landlord, violating fair housing could expose you to hefty financial and/or legal repercussions.

-The first type of housing discrimination penalty you’d be liable for is paying compensatory damages and the security deposit, which may include out-of-pocket expenses to enable your tenant meet the costs of finding an alternative dwelling to rent.
+The first type of housing discrimination penalty you’d be liable for is paying compensatory damages and the security deposit, which may include out-of-pocket expenses to enable your renter meet the costs of finding an alternative dwelling to rent.

 The other type of fair housing penalty are civil penalties.
 These usually range from as low as $16,000 to north of $100,000 depending on whether the offence is a one-time offence or a repeat one.